Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 Is there an acceptance rating requirement for Early Access?

-There isn’t currently an acceptance rating requirement to qualify for Early Access.
-You don’t need a minimum acceptance rate to get Early Access, so feel free to decline as many orders as you want.
+There is no acceptance rating requirement to qualify for Early Access.
+Feel free to decline as many orders as you want while enjoying the benefits of Early Access.

 Early Access not working?
 What you can do

 Occasionally, you won’t be able to access Early Access shifts even though you qualify.
-If that’s the case, you must contact DoorDash to ask for assistance.
+If that’s the case, try contacting DoorDash for assistance.

 Typically the reason is that you missed the cutoff or an app bug/error is causing more significant issues with the scheduling system for all Dashers.

-Dash Now: How to dash without scheduled hours
+Dash Now: How to dash without scheduling hours

 You don’t need to schedule if you choose Dash Now inside of a busy (red) market

-The catch is that you must keep your acceptance rating above 70%, which means accepting low-paying orders.
+To earn Top Dasher, your acceptance rating must be 70% or higher.
 You must also maintain a 4.7 customer rating and a 95% completion rate.

-Many Dashers find that Early Access scheduling is a great way to get plenty of hours without accepting so many low-paying orders, so you might find that Top Dasher isn’t worth it.
+Many Dashers find that Early Access scheduling is a great way to get plenty of hours without being required to accept so many low-paying orders to stay in the Top Dasher program.

 There is no penalty for taking lots of hours and trimming them down later — One common strategy is to grab as many hours as possible, then edit them down once you know which hours you want to drive.